A Deeper Look Into The Tax laws for Real Estate Investments

 Tax Laws For Real Estate on Rental Income

 Rental income is taxed under the head income from house property.
 Rent received from both the residential property and commercial property is taxed under this head.
 The property is taxed based on the annual value of the property that is determined from the rent received or that is expected to be received from a property, whichever is higher.

 However, you are allowed to deduct the municipal taxes payable for the property, and also claim a deduction for the rent which you have not yet realized, on fulfillment of certain conditions.
 You obtain the annual value of the property from which you are allowed a standard deduction of 30% to cover the expense for repairs, etc.

 When the property is held for more than three years, the income generated is regarded as Long-term capital gains.
-Long term capital gains are benefitted by low tax rates than short term gains.
-Long term gains are taxed at a rate of 20%.
+Long-term capital gains are benefitted from low tax rates than short-term gains.
+Long-term gains are taxed at a rate of 20%.
 Also, you cannot claim tax deductions on long-term capital gains.
 But, capital gain from the sale of any long-term asset can be claimed under Section 54EC by investing in notified bonds within six months of its transfer.
 If your total income is below the tax exemption limit, only income above the exemption limit is taxed.
 Losses from long-term assets can be set off only with capital gain income.

 TDS on Sale of Property